aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 # Introduction

-   Species recognition is necessary in sexually reproducing lineages for individuals to find compatible conspecific mates and produce viable offspring [@andersson1994; @groning2008].
-Specifically, conspicuous traits signaling species and sex identity reduce the time and effort expended when searching for compatible mates and lessen the likelihood of mating with heterospecifics [@pfennig2012].
-Accordingly, traits which facilitate species and mate recognition should be favored when closely-related species are highly sympatric, when the time to find a mate is limited, and when conspecifics are not encountered often [@andersson1994].
+   Species recognition is necessary in sexually reproducing lineages for individuals to find compatible mates and produce viable offspring [@andersson1994; @groning2008].
+Conspicuous traits signaling species and sex identity increase the ease of species recognition by reducing the time and effort expended when searching for compatible mates and lessen the likelihood of mating with heterospecifics [@pfennig2012].
 Alternatively, traits used in species and mate recognition may also serve as signals of status to conspecifics and reduce costly conflicts over resources and mates [@west-eberhard1983].
+Accordingly, distinct traits facilitating species and mate recognition should arise when closely-related species are highly sympatric, when the time to find a mate is limited, when potential mates are not encountered often, and when competition for mates and resources is high [@andersson1994].

-   In birds, plumage colouration is a highly conspicuous trait which signals species and (often) sex identity [@martin2015a; @bitton2016] .
+   In birds, plumage colour is a highly conspicuous trait signaling species and (often) sex identity [@martin2015a; @bitton2016] .
-   Plumage sexual dichromatism, a distinct set of differences in the appearance of male versus female feather colouration, is common in birds and is often attributed to differing selection pressures on males and females [@martin1996; @burns1998; @badyaev2003; @dale2015; @dunn2015].
+   Plumage sexual dichromatism, a distinct set of differences in the appearance of male and female feather colours, is common in birds and usually attributed to different selection pressures on males and females [@martin1996; @burns1998; @badyaev2003; @dale2015; @dunn2015].
 Fundamentally, plumage sexual dichromatism results in a visible trait useful for recognizing an individual's species, sex, and age (e.g., in species with delayed plumage